 About scams, yes there are plenty.
 A common one is the gem and jewelry scam.
 Here a tuk tuck driver will take you to special shops were you can get "super" buys on these items.
 Of course this is a lie.
 The gems may be fake and are overpriced.
 If you want these items go to a reputable shop to buy.

 With some caution in mind Thailand is a wonderful tourist destination.
 Read up on your embassy website, tell close family or friends where you will be, never think you can get some super special deal and check Phil's tips.
-With care in mind you can be quite safe. over 5 years ago
+With care in mind you can be quite safe. about 6 years ago